SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 The key type of a dictionary must conform to the Swift standard library ``Hashable`` protocol, as described in :ref:`CollectionTypes_HashValuesForDictionaryKeyTypes`.

+For a detailed discussion of the Swift standard library ``Dictionary`` type, see :ref:`CollectionTypes_Dictionaries`.

 .. syntax-grammar::

     Grammar of a dictionary type

     dictionary-type --> ``[`` type ``:`` type ``]``

 .. _Types_OptionalType: